cacosandon/chrome-screen-recording/README.md

 This repository provides a minimal example of how to create a Chrome extension that records the user's screen allowing navigation or URL changes on the current tab.

-This functionality is only possible using the deprecated Manifest V2, so we provide an example that uses Manifest V3.
+This functionality was previously only achievable with the deprecated manifest v2, making this an example implementation using manifest v3.

 ## What is being solved